chucknewmanjr/PerformanceExperiment/README.md

 		exec [dbo].[p_PerformanceReport];

 ## Challenge
-After that, make some improvements and repeat the process.
+After that, make improvements and repeat the process.
 You can change procs, indexing, isolation levels, and such.
+But there are limits:
-But don't change the following:
+* Don't change the columns.
-* Columns.
 * The insert and update must be in a transaction together.

 ## What the code does
+The code transferes rows from staging to transaction.
+But each session is for a different user.